diliphebballi/udacity/data_scientist_nanodegree/core_curriculum/term_1/deep_learning/image_classifier_project/README.md

 ...

 ## Data
-The dataset is provided by ... and is composed by:
+The dataset is provided by [Udacity](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) and is composed by:
-* **file.csv**: ...
-...
+* **flowers/test**: .jpg images for test
+* **flowers/train** .jpg images to train the classifier
+* **flowers/valid** .jpg images for validation
+* **cat_to_name.json**: dictionary mapping the integer encoded categories to the actual names of the flowers

+This set contains images of flowers belonging to 102 different categories.
+The images were acquired by searching the web and taking pictures.
+The images have large scale, pose and light variations.
+In addition, there are categories that have large variations within the category and several very similar categories

+More information in [Automated Flower Classification over a Large Number of Classes by M. Nilsback, A. Zisserman] http://www.robots.ox.ac.uk/~vgg/publications/2008/Nilsback08/

 ## Running the code

+The code is provided in a [Jupyter Notebook](http://ipython.org/notebook.html) then converted in a command line application:
+* _part_1/image_classifier_project.ipynb_: Load data, Building and training the classifier an testing
+* _part_2/train.py_: train a new network on a dataset and save the model as a checkpoint
+* _part_2/predict.py_: uses a trained network to predict the class for an input image

-The code is provided in the [Jupyter Notebook](http://ipython.org/notebook.html) _notebook.ipynb_ If you donwload it simply run the command `jupyter notebook notebook.ipynb` in the folder were the file is located.
+If you donwload it simply run the command `jupyter notebook image_classifier_project.ipynb` in the folder were the file is located.

 ## Results